Whiplash (Marvel Comics): Powers and abilities

 Mark Scarlotti, courtesy of Justin Hammer, wears a bulletproof costume and wields a pair of cybernetically controlled titanium whips that can extend to be swung fast enough to deflect bullets, or become rigid and be used as nunchaku or vaulting-poles.
 He also carries a variety of devices in a weapons pouch, including anti-gravity bolas and a necro-lash which releases electrical energy generated by his gauntlets.
 Scarlotti is a research engineer and weapons design specialist, with a college degree in engineering.

 Leeann Foreman wears two gauntlets containing three spring-loaded retractable omnium steel whip-like cables on each of her arms.
 Each cable can extend a maximum length of about 25 feet and contains needle-sharp adamantium barbs on the tips.
 She wears a padded costume of synthetic stretch fabric laced with kevlar, leather shoulder padding, and steel breastplates and mask, which provides her some protection from physical damage.

 The unnamed Whiplash and Blacklash have no apparent superhuman abilities, relying on advanced energized whips.

 Anton Vanko possesses a suit of armor equipped with two energy whips built into the wrists.
 The whips are shown to be powerful enough to slash through a metal staircase, as well as deflect a barrage of gunfire.
 He is also a skilled athlete and possesses a deep understanding of robotics, enough that he was able to fashion his suit from a destroyed piece of Stark technology.

 Other versions

-Ultimate Marvel
+Several versions of Whiplash appear in the Ultimate Marvel imprint:

-Orson Scott Card's Ultimate Iron Man features an alternate universe version named Marc Scott, a Texan businessman competing with Tony Stark for military contracts via his company Whiplash.

-The Ultimate Marvel version of Whiplash appears in the 150th issue of Ultimate Spider-Man.
-He is among a crowd as at Tony Stark's donation party outside the New York Hall of Science, when he attacks him only to be stopped by Spider-Man.
-He is seen wielding two electrical whips powered by some kind of battery.
-When asked by Stark why he is attacking him, Whiplash believes he is on a "mission from God to kill Tony Stark".
-It is revealed that he indeed is a Russian terrorist named Anton Vanko.